-Despite its obvious importance for our health and survival, Beyond Blue research shows a quarter of Australian men are struggling to maintain them.
+Despite its obvious importance for our health and survival, Beyond Blue research shows that a quarter of Australian men struggle to maintain them.

 “It's a minority who don't go through a bit of a lonely patch at some time,” Beyond Blue Lead Clinical Adviser Dr Grant Blashki says.
 “We found that loneliness in men is common in their middle years, particularly 35 to 54, and it was disappointing to see that one quarter of men say that they don't have someone else they could rely on other than their immediate family.”

 They also found that one in three men aren’t satisfied with the quality of their relationships, typically because they don’t feel emotionally connected or supported.

 “It's not about the quantity of relationships, but it is having sufficient relationships of a good enough quality,” Dickinson says.
 “Some people can feel great having one really good friend who they can have in-depth conversations with and get that emotional support from, in comparison to people who have a really big social, social network and a big group of friends who they don't feel like they're actually getting that support from.”

 So how can you tell if you’ve got strong social connections?